Cotterzz/Raylib/Docs/Raylib-Live-Windows.md

 # Setting up Raylib-Live on Windows
 This has been tested on Windows 11, but should be the same for Windows 10\
-It looks like a lot of steps, but much of these components may already exist on your system, though it's best to be sure and check each one.
+It looks like a lot of steps, and most of these components may already exist on your system, though it's best to be sure and check each one.
-These steps won't apply if you're using the Docker version *(TODO: Write Docker instructions)*
+(Unless you're using the Docker version, then you just need Docker)

 **Abbreviated instructions for more advanced users** \
 You'll want to make sure Git, Python, Node/Npm, Cmake and Ninja are installed, as well as a C compiler.\